Wickedlolz/netflix-clone/README.md

 `NOTE: You can mark as favourite but cannot reverse, API not have endpoint for this action.`

+**I dont own any rights from Netflix as a company, this platform was made for educational purposes and to be shown as a piece of portfolio.
+There are not any commercial or monetary purposes.**

 ## TODO

 -   [ ] Finish responsive design